You are currently viewing From Wall Flower to Must-Have: When Florals Conquered Our Clothes

 Full disclosure: I had a black satin bra with a pint of pink-red roses and leaves in two shades of green!

-Accessories like scarves, bangles and necklaces as well as earrings featuring flowers are popular among women with Romantic or Bohemian Style.
+Accessories like scarves, bangles, and necklaces, as well as earrings featuring flowers, are popular among women with Romantic or Bohemian Style.
 Even bags and shoes are decorated with them.

 Nicole in flower print around the knee skirt, olive Tee, red cardigan knotted around the neck, tan heels